Rhodes-CS-Department/jupyterhub-deployment/README.md

 [#5](https://github.com/Rhodes-CS-Department/jupyterhub-deployment/issues/5).
 __END WARNING__

-As of Fall'21, the container image for servers does not contain ssh, so if you use 2fa with GitHub, you will need to [create an access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in order to use https authentication.
+~~As of Fall'21, the container image for servers does not contain ssh, so if you use 2fa with GitHub, you will need to [create an access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) in order to use https authentication.~~ The current (12/30/21) image version contains ssh.

-Then, make sure you clone the repo to a separate directory than the `nbgitpuller` synced one (currently `comp141-fa21`):
+Then, __make sure you clone the repo to a separate directory__ than the `nbgitpuller` synced one (currently `comp141-sp22`):

 ```
-$ git clone https://github.com/Rhodes-CS-Department/comp141-fa21.git comp141-development
+$ git clone https://github.com/Rhodes-CS-Department/comp141-sp22.git comp141-development
 ```

 When making local changes to be reviewed/to shared resources, use a branch: